dsh231/STEM-MCI/README.md

 # STEM-MCI
-This repository includes a Jupyter Notebook (Run_Models.ipynb) that implements and runs various machine learning models for predicting cognitive status based on time-series ADL (Activities of Daily Living) data.
+This repository includes a Jupyter Notebook (Run_Models.ipynb) that implements and runs various machine learning models for predicting cognitive status based on spatial temporal features extracted from in-home mobility data.

 ***File Overview***